adithbharadwaj/algorithms-and-data-structures/README.md

 <h1> CONTRIBUTING: </h1>

 Contributions are welcome.
-Choose an algorithm or data structure not in the repository and subit a pull request.
+Choose an algorithm or data structure, not in the repository and submit a pull request.

 <h2> data_structures: </h2>